Sandpiper: Orchestrated AI-Annotation for Educational Discourse at Scale: Related Work

-Our work builds upon several distinct threads of research within Human-Computer Interaction (HCI) and computational social science.
-As qualitative datasets grow in scale and complexity, the HCI community has increasingly explored \textit{mixed-initiative systems} to augment human analytical capabilities without replacing human agency \cite{horvitz1999principles}.
-Traditional Qualitative Data Analysis (QDA) software, such as NVivo or MAXQDA \cite{kuckartz2014qda}, provides robust tools for manual coding but struggles to scale to thousands of transcripts without significant manual labor.
-Conversely, fully automated Natural Language Processing (NLP) approaches often lack the nuance required for complex educational discourse, leading to a disconnect between computational outputs and rigorous qualitative methodologies \cite{nelson2020computational}.
+Our work draws on research in human-computer interaction (HCI) and computational social science.
+As qualitative datasets grow larger and more complex, HCI researchers have increasingly explored \textit{mixed-initiative systems} that extend human analysis without displacing human judgment \cite{horvitz1999principles}.
+Traditional qualitative data analysis (QDA) software, such as NVivo and MAXQDA \cite{kuckartz2014qda}, supports manual coding well but does not scale easily to thousands of transcripts.
+By contrast, fully automated natural language processing (NLP) approaches often miss the nuance of complex educational discourse and produce results that do not fit rigorous qualitative methods \cite{nelson2020computational}.

-Recent advancements in Large Language Models (LLMs) have introduced new paradigms for qualitative coding.
-Tools like Label Studio \cite{tkachenko2020label} and specialized frameworks have integrated LLMs to suggest codes or pre-annotate datasets \cite{Xiao2023,Karkera2023}.
-However, a persistent challenge in these systems is maintaining strict adherence to complex, researcher-defined codebooks.
-Hallucinations and malformed outputs frequently introduce noise, requiring researchers to spend extensive time cleaning AI-generated data rather than analyzing it \cite{bubeck2023sparks}.
+Large language models (LLMs) have changed how researchers approach qualitative coding.
+Tools such as Label Studio \cite{tkachenko2020label} and other specialized frameworks use LLMs to suggest codes and pre-annotate datasets \cite{Xiao2023,Karkera2023}.
+However, these systems still struggle to follow complex, researcher-defined codebooks.
+Hallucinations and malformed outputs add noise and force researchers to clean AI-generated data instead of analyzing it \cite{bubeck2023sparks}.